kumu/docs/overview/accounts-and-plans.md

 # Accounts and plans

 There are two types of Kumu accounts that you can own: **personal** accounts and **organization** accounts.
+You can also get the **enterprise** version of Kumu, which is not just an account or plan—rather, it's a fully separate installation of Kumu on your own private servers.

-This guide will explain the differences between them—if you're not sure which is the right choice for you, you're in the right place!
+This guide will explain the differences between these three options—if you're not sure which is the right choice for you, you're in the right place!

 ## Personal accounts